 The long border garden with its herbaceous and rose borders is now a fragrant haven for butterflies and bees.
 It was originally overgrown and neglected and was one of the first projects our gardener Chris began in 2007.

 The square garden is situated between the walled garden and white garden and has four assorted bed of shrubs and perennials.

 Look up at the house and you will see it is cleverly framed by the topiary bay trees and sculptured yew.
 Steps lead up to the wisteria covered loggia, an unusual Arts and Craft structure which was designed as a room between the house and gardens.

 The white garden as the name suggests was originally intended to feature only white plants and flowers.
 The addition some years ago of a large pergola which casts a lot of shade has provided us with a challenge as most white plants need lots of light.
 A work in progress, we are trialing different plants to achieve the right look.

-2016 Rose Garden our most recent project, the rose garden has been restored over the past two years with funding from The Norfolk Gardens Trust.
+Rose Garden our most recent project, the rose garden has been restored with funding from The Norfolk Gardens Trust.
 The area was originally planted as a rose garden by the Boardman family featuring seven beds.
 Some years ago the beds were re-planted with ornamental grasses which over time became invasive and unruly.
 It was felt that the grass garden was not in keeping with the style of the other gardens and in 2014 we began the process of restoring it.
 The beds are planted with a range of modern roses and are complemented with a variety of bulbs and perennials which are more in keeping with the whole garden layout.
 The bespoke entrance gates and rose dome, crafted by local blacksmith Bill Cordaroy were designed to represent the style of the house and surrounding Broadland area.

 Stand with the arched gate behind you and you will see we have recreated the vista between the garden rooms as originally intended when the hedges were planted.